Office of International Programs, MH 148

-Students must submit a completed, online application by Dec.
-1, of their sophomore year.
+Students must submit a completed, online application by December 4, 2014.
 Students will need their advisor’s electronic permission, and if applicable, their coach’s approval and signature to study abroad.
 All students must declare their major and any intended minors before they submit their study abroad application on-line.
 Students will be turned down for the Cork program if they have not declared a major.
-We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the Dec.
-1, deadline, since the above forms have to go to several different departments before it is officially declared.
+We strongly recommend that students submit any paperwork that involves declaring a major and/or minor or any change of major or minor far in advance of the December 4 deadline, since the above forms have to go to several different departments before it is officially declared.

 Criteria for Acceptance